 your own Mailgun account instead of the one provided by Botsquad.

-Click the blue Configure button and fill in the required credentials, such as your API key, mail domain, and sender name and address.
+Now, after clicking publish, an Integrations menu item will show up.
+Click Integrations, and then Mailgun, now click the blue Configure button and fill in the required credentials, such as your API key, mail domain, and sender name and address.

 After clicking Save, Botsquad will make a test email request to see if the credentials that were entered are valid.

 If you use a US mailgun domain, you can remove the API base URI setting, or set it to